Sranjan0208/Study-Buddy/README.md

 The Study Buddy Matching App is a web application designed to help college students find compatible study partners and create study groups for collaborative learning.
 It provides a platform for students to connect, collaborate, and succeed together in their academic endeavors.

+# Idea behind the App
+During the exam period, many students face challenges when trying to comprehend complex subjects.
+Often, the solution is to reach out to friends or classmates for help.
+However, this can be time-consuming, especially when coordinating with multiple people.
+The Study Buddy Matching App aims to solve this problem by providing an efficient and organized way to connect students who are seeking study partners or looking to join study groups.
+By doing so, the app simplifies the process of seeking academic support and fosters a collaborative learning environment.

 ## Features

 - **User Registration and Login**: Users can create an account or log in using their credentials to access the study buddy matching platform.